Critical Reasoning

 Design Validation

-This redesign validated my core research principle: "Do-First" Interaction.
+This redesign validated my core research principle: "Do-First" interaction.

 By enforcing a tight Interaction → Feedback loop, I fundamentally changed the user's role.
-Instead of being spoon-fed theory, the user now has to "mine" the insights through decision-making.
+Instead of being spoon-fed theory, the user now has to mine the insights through decision-making.

-This friction creates a Sense of Ownership.
+This friction creates a sense of ownership.
 We remember what we solve far better than what we simply read.
 The content didn't change, but the experience transformed from a linear lecture into a turn-based game, keeping the user constantly engaged.

 Final Design